fedhere/PUS2020_FBianco/HW2/README.md

 Each student should turn in a notebook of their own.
 The notbeooks do not need to look different.
 The README should be individual and be done by yourself

-Follow instructions in the [skeleton notebook](https://github.com/fedhere/PUS2020_FBianco/blob/master/HW2/PhillyParks_instructions.ipynb)

-You can open the notebook or create a new notebook and copy the content of the cells where needed.

 Rememeber that each quesition should be answered and each figure should have a caption that discusses: what is shown, and why (i.e. what is noticeable about what is shown).